Salem, Fulton County, Arkansas

-Salem is the county seat of Fulton County, Arkansas, United States.
+Salem is a city in and the county seat of Fulton County, Arkansas, United States.
 Salem was first incorporated in 1900.
 As of the 2010 census the population stood at 1,635.

 Geography

 Salem is located near the center of Fulton County at the intersection of US Route 62 and 412 with Arkansas Highways 9 and 395.

 According to the United States Census Bureau, the city has a total area of 9.6 km2, of which 0.04 sqkm, or 0.38%, is water.

 Climate

 Salem has a humid subtropical climate with mild winters and hot summers.
 November has the highest average precipitation, at 5.17 in.
 The average annual rainfall is 47 in.
 The average annual low temperature is 44 degrees and the average annual high is 67.

 Protected areas

-Salem City Park has a walking trail, volleyball court, picnic pavilions, children’s play area, and a lake that is stocked with fish.
+Salem City Park has a walking trail, volleyball court, picnic pavilions, children's play area, and a lake that is stocked with fish.
 Preacher Roe Park is located on Highway 9 and offers a baseball/softball field and basketball court for aspiring athletes of all ages.

 Mammoth Spring State Park is roughly 16 mi northeast of Salem.

 Lake Norfork is a short drive away, and it offers water skiing, swimming, fishing, and boating opportunities.
 The lake offers excellent striped bass fishing, with some of these monster fish weighing over 50 pounds.
 The lake is also good for largemouth, smallmouth and Kentucky bass fishing, and the bays and ponds are loaded with fast-biting bream and other panfish.

-Wildlife abounds and the area is a popular deer and turkey hunting area.
-Experienced hunters can quickly achieve their bag limit in this area, and novice hunters usually return with some interesting stories.
+Wildlife abounds, and the area is popular for deer and turkey hunting; experienced hunters can quickly achieve their bag limit, and novice hunters usually return with some interesting stories.